pascalr/admin/docs/grant_application.md

 And when you're done cooking, you put it back on the shelf and it stores everything.

 ### Solution site internet
 **8s - Voir la page d'acceuil, la souris qui se déplaces sur recettes, voir la liste de recettes qui déroulent, puis la sélection d'une recette**

-A website is currently under construction.
-The goal is to host a large library of recipes freely avaibable for everyone.
-The main focus are pantry recipes, but others are included as well.
+I am currently working on a website to host all the recipes that Heda can help you cook.
+The main focus are eco-friendly recipes.
 The website is only in french for now.
 **4s - On voit quelqu'un se créer un compte**

-You can create your own account in order to fully use the website's functionallities.
+You must login into your own account in order to fully use the website's functionallities.

-**4s - On voit ajouter à ses favoris (on voit un click ajouter à ses favoris)**

-You can keep a list of your favorite recipes.
+Then, you can keep a list of your recipes.
+You can browse by categories and by recipe name in order to find a recipe quickly.
+You can also browse by images in order to have an inspiration for what you want to eat.
+**8s - Voir le calendrier**
+You can add recipes to your calendar so Heda will prepare in advance what's needed for the recipe.
+The grocery list will also be updated automatically.
+**8s - Voir les ingrédients directement dans les instructions** One innovation is to add the ingrdients quantity directly into the instructions.
+This way it is easier to follow the recipe.
+You don't have to go back and forth between instructions and ingredients.
 **8s - On voit quelqu'un modifier une recette.**
 You can modify recipes to your liking.

-**8s - On voit ma liste de recettes à moi.**

-You can organize your recipes as your wish

-**4s - You can share with your friends and family by either setting your account to public or private.**

-**8s - Ingredients in the recipe instructions**

 **Voir l'inventaire de l'appareil sur le site**

-**Voir la planification du calendrier sur le site**

-One innovation is to include the ingredients quantities in the recipe instructions.
-This way it is easier to follow recipes one step at a time.

-**4s - On voir le calendrier et la planification de repas, on voit la liste d'épicerie complète**

-The goal is to integrate well the website with the robotic pantry.

-You can plan meals in advance.
-The Heda robot will then start at the scheduled time automatically.
-It can generate then a complete grocery list ahead of time.

 ### More about environmental impact of Heda